Azure/azure-functions-durable-extension/samples/correlation-csharp/configuration.md

 ## AppSettings

-You need to specify the Application Insights instrumentation key in you app settings, local.settings.json, or environment variables.
+You need to specify the Application Insights instrumentation key in your app settings, local.settings.json, or environment variables.
+The name of the setting is `APPINSIGHTS_INSTRUMENTATIONKEY`.

 _local.settings.json_